opensearch-project/documentation-website/_opensearch/install/upgrade-overview.md

 # Upgrade Overview

 The OpenSearch Project releases regular updates that include new features and bug fixes.
 OpenSearch uses [Semantic Versioning](https://semver.org/), which means that breaking changes are only introduced between major version releases.
+Each major version release is backwards-compatible with

 All minor versions in a major release are backwards-compatible.
 That means that you can upgrade nodes from one minor version to a newer minor version, but you can't downgrade to an older version.

 To learn about upcoming features and fixes, review the [OpenSearch Project Roadmap](https://github.com/orgs/opensearch-project/projects/1) on GitHub.
 To see a list of previous releases, or to learn more about how OpenSearch uses versioning, check out the [Release Schedule and Maintenance Policy]({{site.url}}/releases.html).